Why Etheldreda?

 Why .net?
 Surely all Christian websites should be ‘.net’ – Matthew 4:18-20!

 * This requires some clarification.
 God is not anti-sex.
 In fact He invented it as a good gift to be enjoyed as part of His creation, the family and children being associated blessings.
 However, the New Testament presents the gift of being single as a preferable state to marriage, because it frees the single person up from distractions to spiritual devotions and Christian service.
-Presumably this is at least partly why Jesus was single, and an important reason behind why the apostle Paul remained single.
+Presumably that’s at least partly why Jesus was single, and an important reason behind why the apostle Paul remained single.
 We will all be single in eternity anyway (Mark 12:24-25).
 Etheldreda.net believes this is a neglected teaching that the example of our ancient monastic brothers and sisters in Christ (and the teaching of Paul in 1 Corinthians 7) can helpfully draw our attention to.
 Singleness is a condition to be encouraged and regarded as a blessing.
 However, singleness for the Christian necessarily involves abstinence, since sexual activity is to be confined to exclusive love-marriage relationships between a husband and wife.

 I would recommend studying the whole of 1 Corinthians 7 and Jesus’ teaching in Matthew 19:1-12 to avoid any unintended take home messages from this page, but 1 Corinthians 7:1,8,32-35&39-40 and Matthew 19:12 in particular reward consideration.